 Janah runs to the bar, “You two!
 You need to come here,’ she cocks her finger at the bartenders.
 The mini explosions of gas tanks reverberates through paper thin walls.

 The one closest to her steps over, “The fuck’s going on?”

 Before Janah can answer she sees the second one reaching for a phone, she sails a shuriken into the back of his hand, then a second into his chest.
 He drops the phone, tends to the matter at hand in his hand.
 In another minute, he’ll pass out.

 The first one reaches under the bar, Janah grabs his wrist, squeezes, “Don’t.”

 His free hand comes up with a pistol, she crushes the wrist, painfully distracting him long enough for her to punch him in the windpipe and snatch the pistol.
 He gags and falls to the greasy floor behind the bar.
-She removes clip, clears the chamber, hops over the bar and whaps him upside the head with the grip.
+She removes magazine, clears the chamber, hops over the bar and whaps him upside the head with the grip.
 He joins his pal, unconscious in the bar slop.

 She turns her attention to the crowd, pushed, pulled and punched out of the way of the eight bikers.
 Nobody notices the bartenders, the show is outside.
 The crowd is torn between beating a hasty exit from what would surely be only grief, either police grief, or shit from the bikers' hard questioning....who did what?

 Many of them gather on the other side of the street, near the river, far enough away from the heat and light to quietly disappear if events take a bad turn.